 Legal arrangements

 It is proposed that this arrangement would be structured through the Council entering into a composite Agreement for Lease with the Low Carbon Hub IPS (“LCH”), under which the Council would grant rights to the LCH to fit solar panels to the roofs of those Council properties which meet the relevant technical and practical requirements.
 The LCH would then be solely responsible for the installation process and all costs involved and would be entitled to receive any income derived from generation of additional electricity.
 As such, this arrangement with the LCH would constitute a land deal, and would not be subject to the European procurement regime.
 The Council would, however, be under a legal duty to ensure that this arrangement represents best value, and it must bear this in mind when deciding whether to enter into the proposed arrangements with the LCH.
-To ensure public transparency, the Council would wish to advertise this proposed arrangement by way of a VEAT notice in accordance with the European procurement regulation
+To ensure public transparency, the Council would wish to advertise this proposed arrangement by way of a VEAT notice in accordance with the European procurement regulation.

 Right To Buy